Geometry of Rational Curves on Low degree Complete Intersections: Applications

 \section{Applications}

 We have three interesting applications of our main Theorem.
-The first one is related to rational connectedness of moduli space of rational curves on varieties.
-It is arising from some arithmetic problems, such as weak approximation (see the introduction of the paper \cite{DS}) and the existence of rational points on the variety over a function field (see the papers \cite{DS2} and \cite{GHS}).
+The first one is related to the rational connectedness of the moduli spaces of rational curves on varieties.
+The rational connectedness of the moduli spaces of rational curves on varieties is arising from some arithmetic problems, such as weak approximation and the existence of rational points on varieties over function fields.

 The second application towards to enumerative geometry.
-We give a proof of a classical formula to count the number of twist cubic curves on a complete intersection (see the paper \cite{BV} and \cite{FP}).
+We give a proof of a classical formula to count the number of twisted cubics on a complete intersection (see the paper \cite{BV} and \cite{FP}).
 Moreover, we provide a new formula for counting the number of two crossing conics on a complete intersection.